 The high ropes course is a highlight for many campers.
 They can challenge themselves with the Leap of Faith, the Vertical Playpen, the Wilder Woosey, and other elements.
 14-15 year-old campers also have the opportunity to learn how to belay and support their fellow team members.

-Campers learn beginning skills of how to rock climb and rappell from skilled instructors at rock climbing sites on the North Shore.
-Campers have opportunities to grow in confidence and challenge themselves.
+Campers learn beginning skills of how to rock climb and rappel from skilled instructors at rock climbing sites on the North Shore.
+In this activity, campers especially have opportunities to grow in confidence and challenge themselves.

 Each week, campers participate in different waterfront activities including swimming and canoeing off property at Chebacco Lake (On-Campus option) or the Ipswich River (Off-Campus option).
 Note that the location of our waterfront activities is subject to weather conditions.